 Generally, courts do not consider a minor expense an “undue hardship”—rather, this term applies to accommodations that are disruptive or that fundamentally change business operations.
-Most of the time, providing a reasonable accommodation for a worker with diabetes is not expensive.
-However, your employer is entitled to engage in a good faith interactive process to figure out what type of accommodation would be appropriate given your limitations.
-You must cooperate to receive an accommodation.
+Most of the time, providing reasonable accommodation for a worker with diabetes is not expensive.
+However, your employer is entitled to engage in a good-faith interactive process to figure out what type of accommodation would be appropriate given your limitations.
+You must cooperate to receive accommodation.

 If your employer refuses a particular accommodation, you should give us a call, and you should not quit.
 It may be appropriate to negotiate a different accommodation with the employer.
 Our seasoned disability discrimination lawyers may be able to help you document this process, and file suit if you are denied a reasonable accommodation.

 At Phillips & Associates, our employment discrimination attorneys represent diabetic workers harmed by bigotry in Manhattan, Brooklyn, Queens, the Bronx, Staten Island, Nassau County, or Suffolk County workplaces.
 If you were harmed in this way, you should call the trusted New York City employment discrimination lawyers of Phillips & Associates to talk about what happened to you.
 Call us at (866) 229-9441 or complete our online form.
 Understanding that it is terrifying to face the prospect of losing your job or losing your source of income altogether, we represent workers on a contingency fee basis and offer free consultations.